techidaily/site-win11-tips/source/_posts/from-graphic-design-to-daily-use-ai-in-windows.md

 ## Why Is the Future of Windows 11 AI?

- It's true that[part of the push for AI is just hype](https://www.makeuseof.com/myths-artificial-intelligence-arent-true/) , but looking at upcoming AI-powered PCs makes it clear why the future of Windows 11 is AI.
+ It's true that [part of the push for AI is just hype](https://www.makeuseof.com/myths-artificial-intelligence-arent-true/) , but looking at upcoming AI-powered PCs makes it clear why the future of Windows 11 is AI.
 Simply put, AI provides incredible productivity boosts.
 Just as Word processors made writing more efficient, Microsoft wants to use AI to help you work better.

  The push for new AI-powered devices equipped with powerful NPUs is evidence that some major shifts are coming to Windows 11 and in the near future.
 While the craze for AI-powered devices might seem to have come out of nowhere, they may soon become as familiar as touchscreen 2-in-1 laptops or ever-sleeker chassis designs.